About Us

 Trish Vanoosterom

-Trish has been with the SASC since 2012.
-In that time she has been in the roles of counsellor, public education & volunteer coordination.
-As the current Public Education Coordinator, Trish is passionate about the Centre's prevention work around sexual and gender based violence.
+Trish has been with The Centre since 2012.
+In that time, she has been in the roles of counsellor, public education & volunteer coordination.
+As the current Public Education Coordinator, Trish is passionate about the Centre's prevention work around sexual and gender-based violence.
 Trish has extensive experience with facilitation and thoroughly enjoys promoting safety in our community.

 Connie Lubbers